 Crustless Tofu Quiche with Mushrooms and Herbs

-This crustless vegan quiche is so tasty and easy to prepare that you may come to prefer it over the heavy egg-and-cheese variety.
+This crustless tofu quiche is so tasty and easy to prepare that you may come to prefer it over the heavy egg-and-cheese variety.
 For another tofu-based quiche, see Ricki Heller’s gluten-free Classic Tofu Quiche.

 - 1 tablespoon olive oil